sunsembrace/Solutions-Architect-Associate/readme.md

 After creation the load balancer gets a DNS name which you can paste to check web works.
 If you keep refreshing page you’ll see ip change as the application load balancer is redirecting between both ec2 instances.

-17. Advanced LB - hands on labs.
+17. Advanced LB - hands on labs 2.
 17.1) Load balancer - Advanced things - hands on lab 2.1
 Typically we access the load balancer through our security group and the ec2’s through their own security group.
 Can also access ec2 through dns public ip.

 But what if we wanted to access the ec2 only through the load balancer.
 Go to your ec2 security group  and edit the inbound rules and only allow it to type HTTP and change source from the security group of load balancer only.
 This has allowed us to tighten Network security.

+17.2)Application balancer rules.
+Go onto ALB → Click listeners → Add more listener rules → Define rule conditions and can add multiple → Define Rule Actions (Action types, response code, content type, response body) → set rule priority → Create rule.